 If you need a passport or visa in a hurry, you may want to consider consulting a passport or visa expeditor.
 These agencies will help you gather the required materials for your application, submit them to the embassy or passport office on your behalf, and ensure that your travel documents are processed as quickly as possible — sometimes in as little as 24 hours.
-There is, of course, a fee for these services.
+There is, of course, a fee for expedited passport service.

-The U.S. State Department offers expedited services for passports, though processing times vary depending on how busy the agency is; it can take anywhere from two to four weeks.
+The U.S. State Department offers expedited passport service, though processing times vary depending on how busy the agency is; it can take anywhere from two to four weeks.
 If you are traveling within 14 days, you may make an appointment to submit your application in person at one of the regional passport agencies across the U.S. Appointments can be made by calling 877-487-2778.

 If you don’t live near one of the passport agencies, can’t get time off work for an appointment or simply would rather have someone else deal with the hassle of submitting your paperwork, a passport expeditor may be your best bet.